-- Students who earn a GPA of 2.0 (undergraduate) or 2.5 (graduate) or higher will be removed from Academic Probation and will be allowed to enroll for the following semester in Good Academic Standing. - Students who earn a GPA of less than 2.0 (undergraduate) or 2.5 (graduate) will receive a letter of temporary dismissal for a minimum of one semester.
+- Students who earn a GPA of 2.0 or higher will be removed from Academic Probation and will be allowed to enroll for the following semester in Good Academic Standing. - Students who earn a GPA of less than 2.0 will receive a letter of temporary dismissal for a minimum of one semester.
 These students are eligible to petition for re-admission after taking a semester off.
 They must contact the university and request re-admission in writing, including their understanding and/or explanation for their previous academic failure, and an explanation of what they will do differently to ensure success upon their return to PIU.
 There is no need to complete a new application for admission.